 Mount Burnett Observatory

 Community Observatory and Science Organisation.
 New members are most welcome.
-Individuals and families wanting to look through their telescopes can join in one of their Public Events.
+Individuals and families wanting to look through the telescopes can join in one of their Public Events.
+School, scout and community events are also catered for.
 All sessions must be pre-booked.
 Email or phone for further details.
-In addition to weekly online members nights they have regular Young Observers, AstroArts, Deep Sky, Radio Astronomy and Astrophotography events.
+Members’ events include onsite and online events, dedicated sessions for young observers and a radio astronomy group.

 Web: mbo.org.au